Assault on Precinct 13 (2005 film): Production

+In June 2003, it was announced Focus Features would be teaming with Why Not Productions and Liaison Films to produce a remake of the 1976 film Assault on Precinct 13 to be written by James DeMonaco that would be set in contemporary times.
+In March 2004, it was reported that Focus would be releasing the film through the revived Rogue Pictures label specializing in commercial genre films.

 Assault on Precinct 13 was mostly filmed on location in Detroit, as well as in Ontario, Canada (Toronto and Hamilton).

 Reception

 Box office

 Assault on Precinct 13 grossed $35.3 million worldwide on a budget of $30 million.
+Upon release on home video, the film sold through two million copies on its first week of release.